TranNgocKhoa/micro-springboot/README.md

 # micro-springboot

-This is a demo for creating a Spring Boot web application with minimum Docker image size.
+This is a demo for creating a Spring Boot web application with small Docker image size (80 MB).

 The idea comes from https://www.youtube.com/watch?v=Yj0sx1dvEdo.